Women in Trade Day #removingblocks

 Send photos to Women in Trade.

-Just take a picture of yourself holding your favourite tool, even one as simple as a pen.
-Explain why this tool is important and what it is used for.
-Perhaps, you have a story to tell about how this tool has changed your life or someone else’s.
 Please submit high-resolution portrait images that you would be proud to see featured on our website or social media.
-Send the images to hello@womenintradeday.co.uk and include your name, social media handles, and the details of your job.
+Send to wit-press@outlook.com and include your name, social media handles, and the details of your job.
 To learn more about the guidelines for acceptable images, please contact us before taking your photo.

 • 15th June.